Gauravv97/CameraBlur/README.md

 Android:Portrait Blur using DeeplabV3+ Semantic Image Segmentation
 ======================================================

 A simple android app to implement Portrait mode using single sensor like in Pixel 2 (well not exactly exactly like Pixel 2's).
 This app allows you to either click image from your phone or select an image from storage and apply the blur.
+This app can run on ARM32 bit `ARM v7A` as well as ARM64 `ARMv8-A`.

 #### Downloads